qbNikko/Algorithms/README.md

-# algoritms
+# Algorithms
-Algoritms and data structure
+Algorithms and data structure